 The following membership categories shall apply:

-a) Junior – being any person under 18 years of age on 1 January.
+a) Junior – being any person under 18 years of age on 1 January of the said year.

-b) Adult – being any person over 18 years of age but under the age of 65 on 1 January.
+b) Adult – being any person over 18 years of age but under the age of 65 on 1 January of the said year.

-c) Veteran – being any person over the age of 65 on 1 January.
+c) Senior – being any person over the age of 65 on 1 January of the said year.

 Membership subscriptions and other charges will be reviewed annually at the AGM.

-Permits will only be issued on payment of subscriptions and shall be valid for twelve months, commencing on the 1st January and ending on the 31st December.
+Permits will be issued on payment of subscriptions and shall be valid for twelve (12) months, commencing on the 1st January and ending on the 31st December.

 a) Applications for club membership permits must be made through the Club Secretary or their Delegates to the Association’s Registrar on permit application forms.